rapid7/metasploit-framework/Writing-External-Metasploit-Modules.md

 JSON-RPC API
 ============

-Non-Ruby modules communicate with MSF over stdin/stdout.
+External modules communicate with Metasploit over stdin/stdout.
 The methods a module must implement are `describe` and `run`.
 Metasploit implements `message` and will implement `report` in the near future.
 The specs for each method are written below using [JSON-schema](https://spacetelescope.github.io/understanding-json-schema).
 Work still needs to be done enumerating valid types and codes for the messages.

 Describe
 --------